Welcome to this independent, fad-free and no-nonsense website.

 ''My own conceptions of dyslexia are completely wrong - along with the vast majority of the people that I know, both professional educators, research educators, and of course both parents and individuals categorised as dyslexics.
 My springboard into this is the fantastic site http://www.dyslexics.org.uk.
 Go right to the source here.
 In a nutshell dyslexia means: You can't read!''
 'E.rubecula' has a PhD in Psychology.

 N.B.
-This website has no political or religious affiliations.
+This website has NO political or religious affiliations.

 I have NO commercial connection with any literacy programme or educational product.
-I am partial to the Sound Reading System as it's the intervention programme I used very successfully in my work as an independent tutor.

 All the practical information on this website regarding the use of synthetic phonics in the classroom has come from highly experienced teachers and trainers.
 Thank you Elizabeth, Debbie, Jim, Marlynne, John, Jenny, Maggie, Ruth, Phil, Lesley and everyone else I've quoted.